joridholmen/masters-thesis-Jorid-Holmen/README.md

-# master-thesis-Jorid-Homen
+# master thesis Jorid Holmen
-This repository contains the code used in my master thesis.
+This repository contains the code used in my master's thesis.